 Sisunatovir is not expected to provide any clinical benefit to healthy participants.
-This study is designed primarily to generate safety, tolerability, and PK data for further clinical development.
+This study is designed primarily to generate PK, food effect, safety, and tolerability data for further clinical development.

 For healthy participants participating in this study, no clinical benefit is expected.
-The purpose of the study is to provide the basis for further clinical development of sisunatovir as a potential new, pharmacological agent for the treatment of RSV LRTI.

-As of 14 September 2022, no specific human risks have been identified; postulated risks based on nonclinical studies are summarized in [Section 2.2.3](#).
-The clinical impact of these potential risks will be minimized through standard, intensive, inpatient monitoring of the participants following administration of multiple oral doses of the study intervention.
+The purpose of the study is to provide the basis for further clinical development of sisunatovir as a potential new, pharmacological agent for the treatment of RSV.
+As of 14 September 2022, no specific human risks have been identified; postulated risks based on nonclinical studies are summarized in Section 2.2.3.
+The clinical impact of these potential risks will be minimized through standard, intensive, inpatient monitoring of the participants following administration of the study intervention.